jesseragos/RESTfulBlogApp/README.md

 # RESTfulBlogApp
-A blog app developed in Node.js utilizing the concept of RESTful routes with Semantic UI framework.
+A blog app developed in Node.js utilizing the concept of RESTful routes with Express/EJS framework and Semantic UI.

 Disclaimer: This project is developed in collaboration from [The Web Developer Bootcamp Udemy course](https://www.udemy.com/the-web-developer-bootcamp/).